 We traveled at the beginning of May and found the temperatures to vary depending on the altitude.

 I would recommend taking a fleece for those chiller earlier starts and evenings.
 Most days were comfortably warm.
-There is no words to describe just how memorable this trip was!
+There are no words to describe just how memorable this trip was!
 Truly awesome doesn't quite capture the landscape, animals, culture.
 We would do it all again in a heartbeat.

 Would you be interested in a Peruvian day/evening event in Edinburgh?
 Where you could sample Peru's national drink the Pisco Sour, a close encounter with an Alpaca, and more?
 If yes, when would be the best month?